Belief-Aware Pivotal Mechanism for DAO Committees: Introduction

 Restricting power to a small group creates a natural problem: experts often have idiosyncratic preferences that are not aligned with the organization's goal.
 For example, a council governing a lending DAO might vote to approve a highly risky token as collateral simply because they personally own large amounts of it, exposing users to severe financial risk.

-We identify two primary pathways for evolving DAO governance beyond its current limitations.
-The first, and the one pursued in this work, is the design of decision-making mechanisms for governance councils that ensure their members are directly accountable for the impact of their decisions on the broader community.
-The second focuses on developing community-wide decision-making mechanisms that enable effective information aggregation to reach better decisions.
-Notable examples of the latter include decision markets, as implemented by MetaDAO \cite{metadao}, and holographic consensus, as employed by DAOStack \cite{daostack_whitepaper}.

-Kiayias et al. defines two essential properties regarding blockchain governance \cite{kiayias2022sok}.
-Although their work focuses on blockchain governance—a subcategory of DAO —these properties are readily extendable to the broader DAO context. \begin{definition}[Accountability (informal)] A DAO satisfies the property of \textit{Accountability} if, whenever participants bring in a change, they are held individually responsible for it in a clearly defined way by the platform. \end{definition} \begin{definition}[Sustainable Participation (informal)] A DAO sustains participation if it incentivizes, via monetary rewards or otherwise, participants who participate in the decision-making process of the platform. \end{definition} These properties are in regard to the whole governance protocol, not the council's internal decision-making mechanism.
+Since governance councils are already the predominant decision-making structure in large DAOs, the question is how the council itself should decide.
+The council's decision-making mechanism should elicit and aggregate the experts' beliefs about which alternative best serves the organization, rather than let their idiosyncratic preferences determine the outcome.
+To achieve this, experts need \emph{skin in the game}, their payoffs must depend on the realized outcome of the decision, so that an expert who bears the consequences of a bad decision reports according to their genuine beliefs.
+Decision markets, as implemented by MetaDAO~\cite{metadao} and DAOStack~\cite{daostack_whitepaper}, already condition transfers on the observed outcome, but they are designed for community-wide participation, not for councils.
+Kiayias and Lazos~\cite{kiayias2022sok} identify this requirement as \emph{Accountability}: \begin{definition}[Accountability (informal)] A DAO satisfies the property of \textit{Accountability} if, whenever participants bring in a change, they are held individually responsible for it in a clearly defined way by the platform~\cite{kiayias2022sok}. \end{definition} Although the original work focuses on blockchain governance---a subcategory of DAO governance---this property is readily applicable to the broader DAO context.
+This property is in regard to the whole governance protocol, not the council's internal decision-making mechanism.
 For example, according to the evaluation performed in that study, only Polkadot fully satisfies Accountability at the protocol level, as it does so by forcing users who vote in favor of a proposal to lock tokens until the proposal is deployed.
 A proposal is deployed if it is approved by the council.
 An unsolved issue, however, lies in the council itself: even if its members receive some direct compensation, they are not directly accountable for the changes they bring.
 This is because Polkadot uses majority voting as a decision-making mechanism in the council of experts.
 In Appendix \ref{no-accountability}, we show that this mechanism does not satisfy Accountability.